-Our RoadSMARTS4Kids library of resources offers activities, challenges, downloadable lesson plans, presentations, videos and our RoadSMARTS E-cademy virtual courses, that make learning important road safety concepts, skills and awareness fun and engaging elementary age children.
+Our RoadSMARTS4Kids library of resources offers activities, challenges, downloadable lesson plans, presentations, videos and our RoadSMARTS E-cademy virtual courses, that makes learning important road safety concepts, skills and awareness fun and engaging to elementary age children.

 Downloadable Lesson Plans and Materials

 RoadSMARTS 4 Kids Teacher Modules

 These downloadable modules, essentially a “30 minute program in a can” are designed to be delivered by teachers and include:

 RoadSMARTS E-cademy Virtual Courses

 - A suite of e-learning courses for students JK-Grade 6.

 - Each course takes between 20–40 minutes to complete.

 - Pre and Post Course Quizzes test students knowledge